 8. Command attention with your body language

 You want your body language to signal that you are confident and belong in the room.
-You want your posture, tone of voice, and gait to say “I enjoy being here.”
+You want your posture, tone of voice, and gait to say, “I enjoy being here.”
 If you signal that you’re having fun, others will think it’s more fun to be around you.

-The great speakers in the world have mastered the art of body language, and consistently project the message they want to convey.
-Have a look at these speeches on YouTube of Barack Obama, Oprah Winfrey and Tony Robbins to see how they own the room with their body language.
+The great speakers in the world have mastered the art of body language and consistently project the message they want to convey.
+Have a look at these speeches on YouTube of Barack Obama, Oprah Winfrey, and Tony Robbins to see how they own the room with their body language.
 (Tony is particularly good at this.)

 You can practice your body language in your mirror.
-It won’t happen all at once, so keep at it.
-Then take your delivery on the road and do it with family and close friends.
-Or, do the opposite if you prefer: Sometimes it’s easier to try new ways of acting around people you haven’t met before.
+You won’t see improvements overnight, but with practice, you’ll make progress.
+The next step is to practice with family and close friends.
+Or, try practicing with strangers if you prefer.
+Sometimes it’s easier to try new ways of acting around people you haven’t met before.

 Practice being the center of attention and think about what you say, how you say it, and making it impactful.
 If you’re excited about what you’re talking about, your audience will be too.

-So you’re out there – mixing and mingling.
-You meet and talk to lots of people.
-But you’ll notice that not everyone is open and receptive to your charm.
-No problem.
-You came, you chatted, you left.
+When you meet and talk with lots of different people, you’ll notice that not everyone is open and receptive to your charm.
+That’s not a problem.
 Not everyone is meant to be on your team.

 Just because someone doesn’t enjoy your company doesn’t mean that no one will.
-There are tonnes of people in the world.
-It’s normal to click with some and not with others.
-That’s how we’re all built.
+There are tons of people in the world.
+It’s normal to click with some people and not with others.
 There isn’t a one-size-fits-all when it comes to friends.
 However, we can have an enjoyable chat with most people we come across.
 In some cases, that chat turns into a real friendship.